monome/iii/README.md

 ## undo

-To go back to the original firmware, see [these instructions](https://monome.org/docs/grid/firmware/).
+In theory the monome/serial compatibility layer is functionally identical to the previous firmware but even so, to go back to the original firmware see [these instructions](https://monome.org/docs/grid/firmware/).

 ## modes